 - Quantitative insufficiency of standard samples

 - Deliberate distortion and submission of non-original documents.

 - Multiple origins of standard paper samples (printed by different employees with different machines and paper).

 - High-quality reprinted documents

 - The same batch of paper is used for forgery or insertion in multi-paged documents.

 - Absolute age is harder to define if the papered document has no writing or markings.

 - Improper assessment by forensic document examiner.

-- Latent prints, DNA, etc can be results of earlier storage, handling, testing.
+- Latent prints, DNA, etc can be the result of earlier storage, handling, and testing.

 - Excessive handling during collection and storage can flatten the impressions.